quillcontent/qapi/source/index.md

 search: true
 ---

-# Quill Platform API Reference
+# Quill Cloud API Reference
 > ### API endpoint:
 https://qapi.quill-platform.com/v1/

-This is a developer reference for the Quill Platform HTTP API, which allows Quill's Clients to programmatically retrieve content.
+This is a developer reference for the Quill Cloud HTTP API, which allows Quill's Clients to programmatically retrieve content.

-The Quill API is organised around REST.
+The Quill Cloud API is organised around REST.
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, such as HTTP verbs, which are understood by off-the-shelf HTTP clients.

 <aside class="notice">JSON is returned by all API responses, including errors.</aside>